obestwalter/i3configger-pkgbuild/README.md

 # python-i3configger-pkgbuild

-PKGBUILD for Archlinux package
+Vagrant powered PKGBUILD for i3configger Arch Linux package.

-Not in AUR or anywhere yet.
+**WIP - not in AUR or anywhere yet.**

+## Create a new package

+* Make necessary changes in PKGBUILD
+* `vagrant up --provision`
+* DONE - all work is done in provisioning scripts :)

+or ensure a fresh build on a fresh, updated system:

+    $ vagrant destroy -f && vagrant up